 2. Prove that the operation $\eta \mapsto V(\eta)$ preserves compositions and identity morphisms, and conclude that \eqeref{vec-fun-eqn} is indeed a functor.

-The main equivalence
+5.9. the main equivalence

 We have (finally!) reached the final section of this post, in which we prove that the functors